afa4wp/afa-mobile-app/README.md

    ```
 4. **Testing:** You can now run the app on your local machine or on a physical or virtual mobile device using the Expo Go app.

+Is it necessary to run `eas build` to generate an Expo project ID.
+This step is essential for enabling Expo push notifications to function correctly.

 ## Usage

 - **Dashboard:** After logging in, users can access the dashboard, where they can view and manage form submissions.